How to Enter the Tech Industry without a STEM Degree | FE News

 Ultimately, employers want to see what you can do – rather than just know about your formal education.
 Presenting your work and experience in a unique, creative, and engaging way can be an effective strategy to stand out from the crowd and showcase your skills.

 Creating a website or portfolio page to show your work and your accomplishments can be a brilliant way to tell a story while showing your abilities.
 For example, if you have no work experience in technical design, but can present something you made, you’re giving a first-hand example of the work you are capable of.
 In doing so, potential employers can have samples of your work, rather than just taking your word for it.
-Regardless of your skill set or experience, putting in the extra time and effort makes you all that much more memorable in the interview process.Recommend0 recommendationsPublished in Education, EdTech, Employability
+Regardless of your skill set or experience, putting in the extra time and effort makes you all that much more memorable in the interview process.Recommend0 recommendationsPublished in Employability, Work and leadership, Skills and apprenticeships

 Responses